holmatic/zxpi/README.md

     enable_uart=1

+Also, the serial console needs to be disabled.
 Afterwards, a reboot is required to apply the changes

 ## Installing the project